The Holy Land Studies Blog

 On The Road To Emmaus

+TL;DR: The post-Resurrection appearances of Jesus, including the Road to Emmaus story, served as concrete evidence that Jesus had physically risen from the dead, not merely spiritually.
 Following the Resurrection on Easter Sunday, the Gospels describe several incidents in which the risen Jesus miraculously appears to his followers.
-The reactions of all these witnesses follow a similar pattern: obliviousness followed by identification, fear and finally recognition.
-For example, Jesus appears to Mary Magdalene at the tomb (John 20:11-18), to the disciples in Jerusalem (Luke 24:36-49), and to […]
+The reactions of all these witnesses follow a similar […]

 Was Palm Sunday Actually Sukkot?